By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 The first command lists out all

-.
-Assuming you want to modify the contents of the firstresume
+resumes.
+Assuming you want to modify the contents of the firstresumein the list box.

 The second command pulls all items which has "SE" as the tag into the

-at index 1, named "Winter 2019".
-The following screenshot illustrates the outcome of the command if we have 1internship
+resumeat index 1, named "Winter 2019".
+The following screenshot illustrates the outcome of the command if we have 1internshipitem and 2projectitems tagged with "SE".

 Example 2: Pulling items using multiple tags